-Emotional Intelligence - Definition
+Emotional Intelligence - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

 Table of ContentsWhat is Emotional Intelligence?How does Emotional Intelligence Work?
 What are the Five Domains of Emotional Intelligence?What are the Four Domains of Emotional Intelligence?Comparing IQ and EI?Assessing and measuring Emotional Intelligence

 Emotional intelligence (EI), or Emotional Leadership (EL), refers to an individual's capability to understand and comprehend their own emotions, emotions and feelings of others, manage emotional information, and manage those emotions to adjust according to the environment for achieving specific goals.

 Back to: BUSINESS MANAGEMENT